wanderleihuttel/bacula-utils/firebird/README.md

 }
 ```

-### Configure the variables in the script and run a backup
+### Configurar as variáveis do script e executar o backup